anilbhatt1/Deep_Learning_EVA4_Phase2/S2_Mobilenet_QuadCopters_Lambda/README.md

 <!-- RESIZE STRATEGY -->
 ## Resize Strategy
+- Input images that were crowd-sourced and stored in shared location were of various sizes.
+- Inorder to bring uniformity resizing was essential.
+- Hence, images were resized to (3, 224, 224) during pre-processing (part-1) listed above.
+- Size (3,224, 224) was chosen because Mobilenet-V2 was pretrained against this input size.
+- Images were opened using PIL -> Converted to RGB -> Then resized to (224, 224) using resizeimage.resize_thumbnail package.
+- resize_thumbnail from python-resize-image was chosen because it maintains the ratio while trying its best to match the specified size.
+- Since the input size images were of varied size this was a good option as it retains the aspect ratio (width:height) while downsizing/upsizing the images.

 <!-- MODEL TRAINED -->
 ## Model Trained
+- Torch version was downgraded to torch==1.5.1+cu92 and torchvision==0.6.1+cu92 because AWS lambda was not able to load model against latest 1.6.0 versions due to space constraints.
+- Mobilenet-V2 with 3,504,872 parameters was used for training.
+- Pytorch model has 18 convolution layers.
+- Pattern of Conv2d -> BN -> Relu6 -> Conv2d -> BN -> Relu6 -> Conv2d -> BN was used in each layers.
+- First 15 layers used pre-trained weights while 16th, 17th & 18th layers were trained again with flying object input images chosen for this use-case.
+- Also final linear classifier layer was customized to accept 4 custom classes (flying objects) instead of 1000 image-net classes.
+- Model was trained for 20 epochs and achieved a test accuracy of 82.44%.
+- Reduce LR on plateau with initial learning rate of 0.3 against a batch-size of 32 was used.
+- Optimizer used was SGD with momentum = 0.9.
+L2_factor of 0.0001 and L1_factor of 0.0005 were also used inside train_loss function.
+- Model was saved in 2 ways:
+  1) Using torch.script -> Then torch.save.
+This version was saved whenever model became stable i.e. LR reduces by a factor of 0.1 or when it reaches 80% of total epochs.
+This is the GPU version and hence can be loaded again while re-training using Cuda GPU.
+  2) Using model.to('cpu') -> model.eval() -> torch.jit.trace -> torch.save.
+This was saved on final epoch.
+Model was converted to CPU, traced and then saved.
+This model was uploaded to AWS S3 bucket and was subsequently invoked via AWS Lambda using Insomnia.
+Model was converted to cpu because lambda function will work only on cpu saved models

 <!-- GRAPHS -->
 ## Accuracy, Train Loss, Test Loss vs Epochs graphs for train and test